bseymour/bseymour.github.io/_posts/2016-11-03-getting-started-with-github-pages.md

 sidebar:
     nav: "blog_sidenav"
 ---
+Following on from NaBloPoMo [day 1](../01/Getting-back-into-blogging) & [day 2](../02/Jekyll-Static-Site-Generator)...
 There are tonnes of great [getting started](https://24ways.org/2013/get-started-with-github-pages/) [resources](https://guides.github.com/features/pages/) for [github-pages](https://pages.github.com/) and Jekyll, but the short gist is:

 1) Start with a fork of an existing Jekyll/github-pages repo (I can highly recommend [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) ).
 This isn't mandatory, and you can certainly start with a blank slate, but starting from an existing repo can greatly speed up the learning curve.... and minimise some of those early mistakes.